HiraniPJ/dreamdesign/README.md

 <p>The wireframes provide a blueprint of the website's structure, presenting a clear and organized layout that prioritizes user experience and intuitive navigation.</p>

 <h2>Accessibility Testing</h2>
 <p>We are committed to ensuring that our website is accessible to everyone.
-Regular accessibility testing is conducted to guarantee that users with disabilities can navigate our site with the same ease as all other users.</p>
+Regular accessibility testing is conducted to guarantee that users with disabilities can navigate our site with the same ease as all other users.For this we used lighthouse. </p>